Exception to Discharge Section 523 of the Bankruptcy Code

 The case concerns the Chapter 7 Bankruptcy of Bob Brady (Debtor), a prominent home builder in Central Illinois.
 After earning his MBA and spending several years in banking, Bob Brady joined Brady Homes, the family business.
 Brady Homes has built over 1,500 homes in the Bloomington/Normal area, and has also built and managed apartments and condominiums.
 The Debtor also participated in several other real estate businesses, including Pinehurst Development (Pinehurst) and Brew of Illinois, LLC (Brew).
 In other words, the Debtor was a very experienced and sophisticated real estate professional, and knew all about holding and transferring title of property.

-In fact, all of the properties were owned by Pinehurst and Brew, not by Brady and his brother.
+In fact, Pinehurst and Brew owned all the properties, not by Brady and his brother as they claimed.
 Additionally, all of the properties were encumbered by mortgages to Busey Bank.
 The properties had actually been cross-collateralized to other loans, and the Bradys were underwater on their various loans by approximately $3 million dollars.

 The Bradys made one payment to Dr. Pliura- a check that bounced.
 They never tendered any additional payments.
-Dr. Pliura retained an attorney to look into collecting on the Note, and discovered that the Properties were not owned by Brady, and were further encumbered to Busey Bank.
+Dr. Pliura retained an attorney to look into collecting on the Note, and discovered that the Properties purportedly owned by Brady, actually belonged to someone else.
+Also the real estate had additional liens to Busey Bank.
 Soon, Brady filed for bankruptcy, and Dr. Pliura filed his lawsuit.

 Section 523: Two Ways to Recover